AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 More information on possible stroke settings may be found in [Strokes and Lines tutorial](../General_Appearance_Settings/Strokes_and_Lines).

 Here is a sample of tuned X and Y axes.
-Y axis has dashed red stroke and X axis has stroke colorized with gradient color.
+Y axis has dashed red stroke and X axis has stroke colored with gradient.

 {sample}BCT\_PolarChart\_05{sample}